Hypekingfish/Metar/Readme.md

 ## Developer Notes

 - Language: `C#` (for use within StreamerBot)
-- External Libraries: None (uses built-in .NET HTTP/Web classes)
+- External Libraries: None (uses only built-in .NET classes like HttpClient and Regex)

 ## License